makeabilitylab/physcomp/electronics/variable-resistors.md

 ### Creating custom 3D-printable knobs

 A fun introductory exercise to 3D printing is to create your own potentiometer knob.
-We typically do this design+making activity in beginning of our fabrication module in our physical computing course.
-Here are some simple examples.
+We typically do this design+making activity at the beginning of our fabrication module in our physical computing course.
+Here are some simple example 3D-printable potentiometer knobs that we designed.

 ![](assets/images/CustomPotentiometerKnobsCreatedInFusion360_ByJonFroehlich.png)
 **Figure.** Three simple potentiometer knobs created in Fusion 360 (in 5-10 minutes each).
 The CAD designs take roughly 20 minutes to print on an Ultimaker 2+ 3D printer with 0.2mm layer height and no supports or plate adhesion (*e.g.,* brims).
 All designs by Jon Froehlich.
 You can see step-by-step tutorial videos [here](https://youtu.be/bF1hreNH_E0) and [here](https://youtu.be/1Yz9DDb4QnI).